jdasam/jdasam.github.io/archive.md

 title: News / Archive
 permalink: /archive/
 ---
+* June-21-2023 / Two papers got accepted to ISMIR 2023!
+Danbinaerin Han, a master's student in MALer Lab contributed as a first author, collaborating with Dr. Rafael Caro Repetto from Kunstuniversität Graz.
+Another paper was done by Pedro Ramoneda and others from UPF MTG, and I've participated as a second author.

+* May-30-2023 / My group got accepted for Individual Research funding from National Research Foundation (NRF) of Korea for topic of Generating Gagok, Traditional Korean Lyric Song.

+* Mar-2023 / Three papers got accepted for domestic journals.

 * Feb-16-2023 / One paper has been accepted to ICASSP 2023.
 The work was done by KASIT MAC Lab, and I have participated as a co-author.

 * Feb-10-2023 / In [Ai Music Generation Challenge 2022](), our submission won first-prize award in generating Irish Reel!
 Our submission for sub-task 2 and 3 also beat the benchmark.